DevMountain/Day-IX/README.md

 Day-X
 =====

 A simple iOS app that acts as a journal with persistent store.

+#### Looking for Day-X?
 This repository will still be used as solution code for some concepts, but for the initial build of Day-X, use the [new repository and README](http://github.com/devmountain/day-x).

 ##Objectives
 Review principles of the UITableView datasource and delegate and the UITextField delegate.
 Add storage via NSUserDefaults, and then add custom model objects.